Traffic light control and coordination: Traffic controllers

 In the United States, controllers are standardized by the NEMA, which sets standards for connectors, operating limits, and intervals.
 The TS-1 standard was introduced in 1976 for the first generation of solid-state controllers.

-Solid state controllers are required to have an independent conflict monitor unit (CMU), which ensures fail-safe operation.
-The CMU monitors the outputs of the controller, and if a fault is detected, the CMU uses the flash transfer relays to put the intersection to FLASH, with all red lights flashing, rather than displaying a potentially hazardous combination of signals.
-The CMU is programmed with the allowable combinations of lights, and will detect if the controller gives conflicting directions, for instance, green signals facing both northbound and eastbound traffic at a cross intersection.
+Solid-state controllers must have an independent conflict monitor unit (CMU) to ensure fail-safe operation.
+The CMU monitors the controller's outputs, and if a fault is detected, it uses the flash transfer relays to put the intersection to FLASH, with all red lights flashing, rather than displaying a potentially hazardous combination of signals.
+The CMU is programmed with the allowable combinations of lights and will detect if the controller gives conflicting directions, for instance, green signals facing both northbound and eastbound traffic at a cross intersection.
 Conflict monitors are susceptible to false activation during thunderstorms due to power surges and noise induced by nearby lightning strikes.

 In the late 1990s, a national standardization effort known as the advanced transportation controller (ATC) was undertaken in the United States by the Institute of Transportation Engineers.
-The project attempts to create a single national standard for traffic light controllers.
+The project attempted to create a single national standard for traffic light controllers.
 The standardization effort is part of the National Intelligent transportation system program funded by various highway bills, starting with ISTEA in 1991, followed by TEA-21, and subsequent bills.
 The controllers will communicate using National Transportation Communications for ITS Protocol (NTCIP), based on Internet Protocol, ISO/OSI, and ASN.1.

 Battery backups installed in a separate cabinet from the traffic controller cabinet on the top.

-Traffic lights must be instructed when to change stage and they are usually coordinated so that the stage changes occur in some relationship to other nearby signals or to the press of a pedestrian button or to the action of a timer or a number of other inputs.
+Traffic lights must be instructed when to change stages, and they are usually coordinated so that stage changes occur in relation to other nearby signals, the press of a pedestrian button, the action of a timer, or other inputs.

 Battery backup

-In the areas that are prone to power interruptions, adding battery backups to the traffic controller systems can enhance the safety of the motorists and pedestrians.
+In areas prone to power interruptions, adding battery backups to traffic controller systems can enhance the safety of motorists and pedestrians.
 In the past, a larger capacity of uninterruptible power supply would be required to continue the full operations of the traffic signals using incandescent lights.
-The cost for such system would be prohibitive.
-After the newer generations of traffic signals that use LED lights which consume 85-90% less energy, it is now possible to incorporate battery backups into the traffic light systems.
+The cost for such a system would be prohibitive.
+With newer generations of traffic signals that use LED lights, which consume 85-90% less energy, it is now possible to incorporate battery backups into traffic light systems.
 The battery backups would be installed in the traffic controller cabinet or in their own cabinet adjacent to the controller.

 The battery backups can operate the controller in emergency mode with the red light flashing or in fully functional mode.
-In 2004, California Energy Commission recommended to have local governments to convert their traffic lights to LEDs with battery backups.
-This would lower the energy consumption and enhance the safety at major intersections.
-The recommendation was for a system which provides fully functional traffic signals for two hours after the power outage.
+In 2004, the California Energy Commission recommended that local governments convert their traffic lights to LEDs with battery backups.
+This would reduce energy consumption and enhance safety at major intersections.
+The recommendation was for a system that provides fully functional traffic signals for two hours after the power outage.
 Then the signals will have flashing red lights for another two hours.